-Science is just beginning to unveil the process of collaborative engineering.
-One missing link is the luck of experimental laboratory testing, which we aim to close by developing rigorous cognitive science methods.
+Science is just beginning to unveil processes of collaborative engineering.
+We aim to contribute by developing rigorous experimental methods to study how different working settings may influence engineers' decision making.
 Experimental research, which taps into the thought process of engineering, requires innovative techniques.
 Innovation, in turn, requires preliminary work as it was presented in the current paper.
 The central result was to identify a design task which we believe to pose the right level of difficulty for undergraduate students.
 Whether this indeed is the case will be tested with pilot studies, which will also serve to find relevant feedback variables for the experiment.
 To understand the role of feedback is central to our approach, and we anticipate the experiments to provide insights that will help to improve the IDL as an environment for collaborative engineering.
 This research is a first step toward finding new ways how to enhance work experiences for individuals and outcomes for their institutions.